wowu/docker-rollout/docs/container-draining.md

    Remember that docker-rollout reads labels from the old container, so **this hook will be executed during the next deployment**.
 CLI options have higher priority than container labels, so you can use it to override the label value.

+   {: .important }
-   **Important:** make sure the sleep time is longer than the healthcheck `interval` × `retries` + `time to finish processing open requests` (e.g. interval: 10s, retries: 3, additional time of 5s = sleep 35) so the healthcheck has enough time to mark the container as unhealthy.
+   Make sure the sleep time is longer than the healthcheck `interval` × `retries` + `time to finish processing open requests` (e.g. interval: 10s, retries: 3, additional time of 5s = sleep 35) so the healthcheck has enough time to mark the container as unhealthy.

 With this configuration, a rollout process looks like this: